sassoftware/viya4-deployment/docs/user/Dependencies.md

 ansible-galaxy | community.kubernetes | 1.2.0
 ansible-galaxy | ansible.posix | 1.1.1

-Required project dependencies are generally pinned to known working or stable versions to ensure users have a smooth first-start experience.
+Required project dependencies are generally pinned to known working or stable versions to ensure users have a smooth initial experience.
 In some cases it may be required to change the default version of a dependency.
 In such cases users are welcome to experiment with alternate versions, however compatibility may not be guaranteed.

 # Docker